eXist-db/docker-existdb/README.md

 docker run -it -d -p8080:8080 -e MAX_BROKER=10 ae4d6d653d30
 ```

-An easy method to repeatedly adopt a customized cache or broker configuration is to edit the default values inside a local copy of the  `Dockerfile`.
+If you wish to permanently adopt a customized cache or broker configuration, you can simply make a local copy of the  `Dockerfile` and edit the default values there.

 ```bash
 ARG MAX_BROKER=10
 ```

 Alternatively you can edit, the configuration files in the `/src` folder to customize the eXist instance.
-Make your customizations and uncomment the following lines in the Dockerfile.
+Make your customizations and uncomment the following lines in the `Dockerfile`.
 ```bash
 # Add customized configuration files
 # ADD ./src/conf.xml .